UK government doctoral loans

-- Up to £26,445 over the duration of the course.
+- You could receive up to £28,673 over the duration of the course

-- How much you get does not depend on your household income.
+- How much you get does not depend on your household income

-- Available in all subject areas for PhD-level qualifications lasting between three and eight years.
+- Available in all subject areas for PhD-level qualifications lasting between three and eight years

-- Available to students aged under 60 on the first day of their course without Research Council studentships (including fees only awards) or NHS Bursaries including Social Work bursaries.
+- Available to students aged under 60 on the first day of their course without Research Council studentships (including fees only awards) or NHS Bursaries including Social Work bursaries

 You can also get extra support (gov.uk) if you have a disability.